FraidOfWater/Simple-Image-Sorter/README.md

 Running without building:

-      Run the script from sortimages_multiview.py
+      Run the script from via python sortimages_multiview.py

 However, you must uncomment this block of code at the very start: